ewerspej/maui-samples/README.md

 # maui-samples
-Sample project for various C# .NET and .NET MAUI features, many of which will are also covered in my blog: https://ewerspej.hashnode.dev/
+Sample project for various C# .NET and .NET MAUI features, many of which will also be covered in my blog: https://ewerspej.hashnode.dev/

 ## Features currently being explored ##